-You can claim Housing Benefit if you're a tenant, and if you're on a low income.
-How much help you get with rent depends on how much you are liable to pay and how much your weekly income is.
+Housing Benefit is available if you are a tenant on a low income.
+You can claim if you are in or out of work.
+How much help you get with rent depends on how much you are liable to pay and on your weekly income.

 You can claim Housing Benefit whether or not you're working.
 Usually you mustn't have over £16,000 in savings, but pensioners who receive the 'Guarantee Credit' of Pension Credit are exempt from this.